-The Minister for Planning and Infrastructure announced two key changes to the plan-making process for Local Environmental Plans (LEPs), commencing on Friday 2 November 2012.
+The Minister for Planning announced two key changes to the plan-making process for Local Environmental Plans (LEPs), commencing on Friday 2 November 2012.

 The first key change introduces opportunities for applicants (namely landowners or developers) and councils to request a review of decisions made at key stages during the process of assessing and deciding on a proposal to rezone land.